mastercomfig/mastercomfig/docs/os/windows.md

 You can find this in Power Options > Change plan settings > Change advanced power settings > Process power management > Minimum processor state.
 This is because forcing the processor to 100% power prevents cores from reaching their max boost due to the processor being at this all-core threshold.
 Giving more room for processor power to scale individually per core allows the OS to better balance power limits across all cores, especially in TF2's case, being a largely single-threaded game.

+Maintain the "Balanced" Power Plan on laptops to allow correct ACPI (Advanced Configuration and Power Interface) hardware idle states.
+Disable power-saving features in Device Manager for WLAN, LAN adapters, USB Hubs, USB Controllers, and Bluetooth modules to prevent device suspension during active use and reduce system latency.

 ## Fix Windows Defender performance bug on Intel CPUs